markwalet/laravel-changelog/README.md

 ## Usage

-The main functionality of this package consists of 5 commands:
+The main functionality of this package consists of 6 commands:

 - `php artisan changelog:add {--type=} {--message=}` (Add a change to the current feature entry)
 - `php artisan changelog:list` (Show a list of changes for all versions)
 - `php artisan changelog:unreleased` (Show a list of unreleased changes)
+- `php artisan changelog:current` (Show a list of unreleased changes for your current branch)
 - `php artisan changelog:release` (Move all unreleased changes to a new version)
 - `php artisan changelog:generate {--dry-run} {--path=}` (Generate a markdown file based on your changes.
 The path option can be empty)